Network Folders with NTFS permissions [Staging]

 NTFS special permissions

-only to the folders or sub-folders the administrator allows however this grants the ability to FileCloud to read and display the needed information for that specific user.
+When sharing a network folder with special permissions ensure that the options below are enabled.
+When these options are enabled, the user still has access limited to the folders or subfolders the administrator allows, however, this grants FileCloud the ability to read and display the needed information for that specific user.

 NTFS permissions include both standard and special permissions.
 Standard permissions on a folder are Full Control, Modify, Read & Execute, List Folder Contents, Read, and Write.
 Standard file

-Use Qualified names in multidomain AD networks
+Use qualified names in multidomain AD networks

 Most organizations that have more than one domain have a legitimate need for users to access shared resources that are located in a different domain.